 How does this affect our school?

-Given the information above, we anticipate receiving total catch-up premium of £16,410 for the academic year 1st September 2020 to July 2021.
+We received total catch-up premium of £16,320 for the academic year 1st September 2020 to July 2021.

 Guidance from the Department of Education requires that we show how it is intended that the grant will be spent and also how the effect of this expenditure on the educational attainment of those pupils will be assessed.